appzmonster/fetch-interceptor/README.md

 ### What is "Request interceptor"?
 ---
-Request interceptor is a function that gets activated (invoked) on an outgoing request (in-flight).
-When a request interceptor is activated, it can perform additional processing on the outgoing request such as adding or changing request header.
-Also, when the request returns, the same request interceptor receives the response from the request and can perform additional processing on the response before returning the response to the caller.
-For example, a request interceptor can transform a xml response to json response and return the json response to the caller.
+Request interceptor is a function that is invoked during an in-flight (outgoig) request and is designed to intercept a request to perform additional processing before the request is sent and after the request returns.
+A request interceptor can add or modify a request header before the request is sent or transform a request response from xml to json.
+One or multiple request interceptors can also be chained together to work on a request.
+This is very useful in use case where you need to perform certain action and pass the result of the action to the next interceptor in a request.

-In summary, a request interceptor enables the ability to "intercept" and "process" the request and response of a browser request.
+In short, a request interceptor enables the application to do additional action (intercept) before and after a request.

 ## Prerequisites
 ---
 The library extends [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and expects the browser supports Fetch API.
 The library does not include polyfill to enable Fetch API.
-Necessary Fetch API polyfill must be implemented for browser that does not support Fetch API before using this library.
+You are responsible to include any polyfill for browser that doesn't support Fetch API by default.

 ## Installation